Doppelgänger

 Clone detection types

-Type One: Exact Copies – Identical code ignoring only whitespace and comments.
-The “I literally copy-pasted this” clones.
+Doppelgänger supports three levels of code clone detection: Type One: Exact Copies: Identical code ignoring only whitespace and comments.
+The “literally copy-pasted” clones.

-You can configure similarity and mass thresholds to balance detection accuracy against analysis speed, which is important for large codebases where you don’t want to wait forever for results.
+You can configure similarity and thresholds to balance detection accuracy against analysis speed, which is important for large codebases where you don’t want to wait forever for results.

 How it works